SandeepBalachandran/Pytheract/README.md

 # Introduction

 An application that extract meaningful data from any type of documents.
-[Currently support image formats].
+[Currently support image formats .Other file supports in progress.].

 # Usage
 *For **end users**.*